Kamal 2 Deployment for SaaS

-Stacknaut deploys to your own server using Kamal 2, the deployment tool from 37signals.
-One command deploys your entire stack with zero downtime — frontend, backend, API, database, and log collection.
+Stacknaut deploys a full SaaS app to your own server using Kamal 2, the Docker deployment tool from 37signals.
+One command deploys your frontend, backend, public API, PostgreSQL database, Caddy reverse proxy, and log collection with zero downtime.

 How It Works